 The Working Holiday Visa

-Also citizens of Australia, Canada and South Korea can get the visa if they are 18-25 years old.
+Citizens of Australia, Canada and South Korea can get the visa if they are 18-25 years old.

-You will have to prove a certain amount of money on your bank account, which might be lower if you hold a round way ticket and lower if you only have a one-way flight ticket to Japan.
+You will have to prove a certain amount of money on your bank account, which might be lower if you hold a round way ticket and higher if you only have a one-way flight ticket to Japan.
 The exact amount differs depending on your nationality.
 It is typically in the range of 1500-2500 Euros/USD.

 Also, you can not be accompanied by dependents or children, you should be in good health and not have any criminal records.